BlueManCZ/albert-plugin-spotify/README.md

 Click on the button **Create an app** and fill the form.
-You can use for example name "Albert" and description "Spotify extension for Albert launcher".
+You can use for example name "Albert" and description "Spotify plugin for Albert launcher".

 Once you
 click on **Create**, your new application window will appear.
 You